 - Identify the roles of gender, race, ethnicity and social class in social change at the micro social and macro social levels.

-To be awarded a Bachelor of Arts in Sociology, students must complete at least 180 quarter units as articulated below, 45 of which must be completed in residence at National University, 76.5 of which must be completed at the upper-division level, and the University General Education requirements.
+To be awarded a Bachelor of Arts in Sociology, students must complete at least 180 quarter units as articulated below, 45 of which must be completed in residence at National University, 76.5 of which must be completed at the upper-division level, and a minimum 70.5 units of the University General Education requirements.
 In the absence of transfer credit, additional general electives may be necessary to satisfy total units for the degree.
 The following courses are specific degree requirements.
 Students are required to complete a capstone project as part of the degree program.
 It is strongly suggested that students save all graded work.
 Students should refer to the section on undergraduate admission procedures for specific information regarding admission and evaluation

 Prerequisites for the Major (2 courses; 9 quarter units)

 Requirements for the Major (9 courses; 40.5 quarter units)